slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 "How did you get that?"

 "I got it through living life.
-It's a life mark.
+It's a lifemark, not a birthmark.
 You get it through experience, not when you're being born."